yTakkar/yTakkar/README.md

 <img src="https://komarev.com/ghpvc/?username=yTakkar" alt="yTakkar" />

-Learn more about me here: [faiyaztakkar.dev](https://faiyaztakkar.dev)

----

-🛒 Launch your online store with [OwnStore](https://ownstore.dev).

 <!--
 **yTakkar/yTakkar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.